Dalimil/Find-and-Replace-Browser-Extension/README.md

 It is very quick to open this HTML page in a browser and use the already installed extension to see if everything is working as expected.
 It also allows for efficient debugging, and focusing on a specific element category when things don't work.

 ### Sites currently known to be broken
-- Facebook - highlighting and replace works but is reverted to original onClick
-- Quora - inserting `<mark>` violates their `<span>` format and scatters original text (inserts newlines)
 - Sites using the CodeMirror plugin, including Jupyter Notebook on localhost
 - Google Docs

-#### Why is it broken
-Facebook, Quora, and several other sites use contenteditables and keep the text content separately in JavaScript variables.
-When I insert my markup, and replace text, their JavaScript immediately restores the previous state (switches back to the orginal text).
-When I detach their JavaScript listeners by cloning the contenteditable DOM node, I am able to highlight and replace text successfully and the user can continue editing, but when they click the post or submit button, all changes made after the last search & replace operation was made are lost.
-This is because the text that is posted is the content of their JavaScript variables, and not the current contenteditable content.

 #### How to fix broken sites:
 There would need to be an alternative way of adding/changing the editable text (besides directly changing textContent/innerHTML/innerText).
 Sending keyboard events does not seem to work.